Piano by Pictures Review: A Professional Pianist's Take (2023)

 Piano by Pictures Book

 Optional printed tutorial book that recapitulates the course content.
 More of a companion resource than essential course material.
-The book seems decent for a free bonus but not something I'd pay much for standalone.
+The book seems great for a free bonus, something I'd pay for standalone.

 Does Piano by Pictures Work as Advertised?